Skip to next element

 Nicotine Salts vs. Freebase Nicotine

-Almost all disposable vapes use nicotine salt e-liquid.
-Nicotine salts are formulated with benzoic acid, which lowers the pH level of the nicotine.
-This allows for a smoother throat hit even at higher nicotine concentrations, such as 25mg or 50mg.
+Almost all disposables utilize nicotine salt e-liquid.
+Nicotine salts are formulated by adding benzoic acid to the nicotine, which lowers the pH level.
+This allows for a much smoother "throat hit" even at high concentrations, such as 50mg (5%).

 • PG (Propylene Glycol): A thinner liquid that carries flavor and provides the throat hit.